marcusm117/marcusm117/README.md

 I'm Marcus, a junior at Columbia University.

-I'm interested in Theoretical Computer Science, Systems Design, and Computational Neuroscience.
+I'm interested in Theoretical Computer Science and Systems Design.

 ### My GitHub at a Glance